Bennett, Duggan, Stroud, Williams are Heisman finalists

 The award given to the outstanding player in college football, determined by a vote of more than 900 sports journalists and past winners, will be presented Saturday at the Lincoln Center in New York.

-Noticeably absent from the final four were Alabama’s Bryce Young, who won the trophy last year, and Tennessee’s Hendon Hooker, who ended his season with a torn ACL during the Volunteers’ game with South Carolina on November 19.
+Bennett had been a bit under the radar as a Heisman candidate and perhaps a mild surprise to be one of the top four vote-getters for no reason other than that his statistics don’t jump off the page.

+“I don’t even know what to think right now,” Bennett said.
+“We have a lot of good players who make me look good.
+It’s special.
+This honor is all about my teammates and this team.
+I wouldn’t be here if we didn’t have the team that we have.
+This honor is for them.”

-Bennett has quarterbacked defending national champion Georgia to a second straight spot in the College Football Playoff and is 24-1 as the Bulldogs’ starter since last season.
+Bennett, a sixth-year player from Blackshear, Georgia, does know how to win, though.
+He has quarterbacked the defending national champion Bulldogs to a second straight spot in the College Football Playoff and is 24-1 as a starter since last season.

 Of Georgia’s three all-time wins over a No. 1-ranked team, Bennett was quarterback for two of them.
 He was at the controls for the Bulldogs’ win over Alabama in the national championship game last January, and he passed for two TDs and ran for another in a 27-13 win over Tennessee last month.